Web3-Builders-Alliance/CodeJournals.W22TWT.Nahem/code_journal_1.md

     assert_eq!(0, res.messages.len());

 We now double check that the instantiate function is properly working.
-For that, we'll use the `query` fucntion passing the `GetCount` parameter, unwrap it to make sure if doesn't fail, and then we need to convert it back `from_binary` to be able to compare the value obtained with the hardcoded `count` previously set.
+For that, we'll use the `query` function passing the `GetCount` parameter, unwrap it to make sure if doesn't fail, and then we need to convert it back `from_binary` to be able to compare the value obtained with the hardcoded `count` previously set.
 The dependencies are passed as reference when querying the contract because we don't need to modify blockchain state.

     let res = query(deps.as_ref(), mock_env(), QueryMsg::GetCount {}).unwrap();
     let value: GetCountResponse = from_binary(&res).unwrap();